sszew/Data-Analytics-Portfolio---Scottie-Szewczyk/README.md

-# Data Analytics Portfolio -- Scottie Szewczyk
+# Data Science Portfolio -- Scottie Szewczyk

 Welcome to my portfolio!
 This page contains links to samples of my work using various data analytics tools.